 In educational terms, the Botanic Garden promotes environmental and cultural activities, by raising the awareness of environmental issues and promoting civic behaviour.

-The Garden provides a peaceful and inviting atmosphere, filled with secrete corners ready to be discovered.
+The Garden provides a peaceful and inviting atmosphere, filled with secret corners ready to be discovered.

 The Botanical Garden of the University of Coimbra is a member of Associação Ibero-Macaronésica de Jardins Botânicos and of Botanical Gardens Conservation International (BGCI)